 This letter includes recommendations related to the LRCSP as directed by the City Charter, which requires that the Planning Commission annually make recommendations on capital improvements that are necessary or desirable to implement the City's Comprehensive Plan, Imagine Austin.
-The recommendations contained in this letter build on the recommendations that were provided by the Planning Commission last year.
+The recommendations contained in this letter build on the recommendations that were provided by the Planning Commission-last year in previous years.
 Our recommendations are:

-- 1. Build on the passage of the 2016 Mobility Bond by continuing to ildentify specific future Strategic Initiatives funding opportunities for Growth Centers and Corridors.
-Use infrastructure funding to realize Imagine Austin growth models. - Identify additional innovative funding sources for capital renewal, continue to pPrioritize use of annual Capital Budget funds for the most critical Capital Renewal projects, and in doing so, direct additional resources to Strategic Initiatives in Imagine Austin Growth Centers and Corridors. - 3.
-Study who pays for capital investment and long-term maintenance costs of infrastructure in different development patterns to better inform current and future policies that impact Austin growth patterns. - 4.
-Continue to iInclude potential fiscal impact of code as key consideration factor in the evaluation and formulation of CodeNEXT components and -adopt a new Land Development Code which leverages CIP and robustly addresses fiscal impact. - 5.
-Establish a Joint Committee (of the Land Use Commissions) to encourage increased feedback on critical fiscal health issues related to adopted polices, development issues, and infrastructure investment.
+- Build on the passage of Implement the 2016 Mobility Bond, including the Mobility Bond Corridor Program which-by continuing to identifyidentifies specific future Strategic Initiatives funding opportunities for Growth Centers and Corridors.
+Continue to consider strategic investment needs in 2018 bond package development.
+Use infrastructure funding to realize Imagine Austin growth models. - 2.
+Identify additional innovative funding sources for capital renewal, continue to prioritize use of annual Capital Budget funds for the most critical Capital Renewal projects, and in doing so, direct additional resources to Strategic Initiatives in Imagine Austin Growth Centers and Corridors. - 3.
+Study who pays for capital investment and long-term maintenance costs of infrastructure in different development patterns to better inform current and future policies that impact Austin growth patterns.